vmware/vmware-aria-operations-integration-sdk/docs/troubleshooting_and_faq.md

 !!! warning

-    VMware Aria Operations only supports anonymous pulling of images, which may cause issues when using Docker Hub since there is a [Donwload rate limit](https://docs.docker.com/docker-hub/download-rate-limit/#:~:text=Docker%20Hub%20limits%20the%20number,pulls%20per%206%20hour%20period).
-To use a private registry see [How can I set up a Management Pack that uses a private container registry?](#how-can-i-set-up-a-management-pack-that-uses-a-private-container-registry)
+    VMware Aria Operations only supports anonymous pulling of images, which may cause issues when using Docker Hub since there is a [Download rate limit](https://docs.docker.com/docker-hub/download-rate-limit/#:~:text=Docker%20Hub%20limits%20the%20number,pulls%20per%206%20hour%20period).
+To use a private registry see [How can I set up a private container registry for my project?](#how-can-i-set-up-a-private-container-registry-for-my-project)

 Docker CLI recommends using a token when using docker hub instead of your login password, so users should authenticate their Docker Hub account before running `mp-build`.

 1. Go to [Docker Hub](https://hub.docker.com/repository/create?) and create a new repository
 2. Login to docker hub using the CLI docker login

     ```{ .shell .copy}